isomerpages/yellowribbon-rsg/_resources/For Employers.md

 ---
 To begin the journey of inclusive hiring, YRSG has compiled a series of comprehensive material for our Employer Partners as reference.

 In the Employer Handbook, we have summarised the hiring process, support schemes and resources available.
-The accompanying Frequently Asked Questions (FAQs) contains would provide answers to the common queries received from other employers.
+The accompanying Frequently Asked Questions (FAQs) provides answers to the common queries received from other employers.

 <div class="flex-container">